-Your child will use a range of speech sounds, but it’s normal for him to pronounce words differently from the way adults would say them.
-For example, he might say ‘tar’ instead of ‘car’, or might leave off the ends of words altogether, like ‘ca’ instead of ‘cat’.
+Your child will use a range of speech sounds, but it’s normal for him to pronounce words differently from the way adults say them.
+For example, he might say ‘tar’ instead of ‘car’, or he might leave off the ends of words altogether, like ‘ca’ instead of ‘cat’.

 Conversation and communication

 Learning to have a conversation is part of language development.

 Your child might draw attention to something by saying ‘Wassat’ (‘What’s that?’) or pointing.
 And he knows that if you point to something and say ‘Look’, you’re showing him something.

 Your child will answer simple questions, and she’ll also understand the difference in your tone when you ask a question or make a statement.
 And she’ll know what it means when you say ‘no’ or ‘not’.

 Your child will try to make it easier for you to understand him by combining words, gestures and sounds and by changing the tone of his voice.